 Devoted readers of the site will know that we love a bit of trend-spotting around here and our latest find has got us rather excited indeed.
-From my Insta feed through to my real-life florist visits, it seems we are in the grip of a dried flower resurgence.
+From my Insta feed through to my real-life florist visits, it seems we are in the grip of a resurgence of preserved flowers.
 Who would have thought?

 A vast improvement in quality has seen the old-fashioned aesthetic replaced with a stylish new one that has sustainability and affordability going for it too.
 But unlike traditional techniques, the latest method preserves the colour and look of the original blooms.
 How fabulous!